Quartz/is-go-go-day/README.md

 console.log( isGoGoDay( new Date('2020-01-15T00:00:00-05:00') ) );
 ```

-Or get alist of all GO!
+Or get a list of all GO!
 GO!
 Days for a given year.

 ```js
 const { getGoGoDays } = require( '@quartz/is-go-go-day' );